 - Provides a substantial introduction to quantitative and qualitative methods for assessing development programmes.

 - Interdisciplinary approach means you can explore a range of methodological approaches.

 Practical components are, in part, taught through hands-on workshops facilitated by experienced development practitioners.
-The programme also features a discussion of different careers in development and a literature-based exploration of identity and development work.
+The degree also features discussion of different careers in international development and a literature-based exploration of identity and development work.